JohnnyEch0/MPCFILL_Edge_remover/Readme.md

 ## Flags
 - use -test for running a trial of 7 images
 - use -d or -dimensions to change target dimensions (use like "-d 1000x2000")

+## .exe Version
+Is to be found on the corresponding branch.